 What to bring: See Planner tab, suggested gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter bush planes.

-Alaska Hunting License, Locking Tags, and Harvest Tickets: Before arriving in Bettles, purchase your Alaska hunting license, big game locking tags, and harvest tickets (no fees) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Fairbanks, Alaska.
-For Nonresident clients: Alaska hunting license: $160 (U.S. nonresident), Caribou tag(s): $650 per tag; Moose tag: $800; Brown/Grizzly Bear tag: $1,000, Black Bear tag: $450, Wolverine tag: $350, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
-For Nonresident Aliens clients: Alaska hunting license: $630, Caribou tag(s): $850 per tag, Moose tag: $1,000, Brown/Grizzly Bear tag: $1,300, Black Bear tag: $600, Wolverine tag: $500, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
-Harvest tickets are required for each specie (no fees for permits).
+Alaska Hunting License, Locking-tags, and Harvest Tickets: Before arriving in Anchorage, purchase your Alaska hunting license, big game locking-tags, and harvest tickets (no fees) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage, Alaska.
+For Nonresident clients: Alaska hunting license: $160 (U.S. nonresident), Caribou tag: $650, Moose tag: $800; Brown/Grizzly Bear tag: $1,000, Black Bear tag: $450, Wolverine tag: $350, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
+For Nonresident Aliens clients: Alaska hunting license: $630, Caribou tag: $850, Moose tag: $1,000, Brown/Grizzly Bear tag: $1,300, Black Bear tag: $600, Wolverine tag: $500, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
+Harvest tickets are required for each specie (no fees for Harvest Tickets).

-Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, Alaska hunting license, game locking tags, hotel, meals, shipping of trophy/meat, taxidermy service, and gratuity.
+Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, Alaska hunting license, game locking-tags, hotel, shipping of trophy/meat, taxidermy service, and gratuity.

 Click for larger photos.